jszczesny-sm/FreeRTOS_training/README.md

     - estimation of totally dosed liquid (simple integration)
     - DMA triggers

+##20.Apr.2021 update.

+Recently I was able to prepare working exampled of timer usage in basic PWM operating mode.
+For those of you who would like to make some trial with that SW, please use injector_support branch.
+This second hands-on session will be a huge step forward with using C structures, function pointers, passing data by pointers, and some architectural pattern that we will utilize.
+Our goal is to create some common driver that could be exchanged within the group

 | Session type | Duration |
 | ------ | ------ |
 | Theory | 1.5hour |